 Checking antifreeze levels is mandatory every six months.
 It is essential because, over time, antifreeze becomes acidic and can cause corrosion.
 Hence, it damages the components of your trailer’s cooling system.

 Anti-icing solution contains chemicals such as methanol, ethylene glycol, and propylene glycol.
-Ingesting deicer in minute quantities can be hazardous as it is poisonous for animals and humans alike.
+Ingesting deicer in minute quantities can be hazardous as it is poisonous for animals and humans.

 The smell of antifreeze usually attracts pets; therefore, it is vital to dispose of the used or tainted antifreeze properly.